SarahGrabas/Fake-News-ML-007/README.md

 ### Notebooks for extra visualisation and analysis
 - Graphs.ipynb
-- LengthCorr.ipynb
 - Liar_Converter.ipynb

+## CSV_split.ipynb
+Purpose is to remove all non-english articles from the dataset and divide the large corpus into a training set(80%), validation set(10%) and a test set(10%).
+Before we split we remove all non-english articles and divide the articles into a broad category of "Fake News" and "Reliable" which we will use in the logistic regression and SVM.

+### Modules
+- pandas
+- sklearn.model_selection - train_test_split
+- pandarallel - pandarallel
+- langdetect - detect, DetectorFactory

+### Input:
+- 995,000_rows.csv

+### Output:
+- full_train_set.csv
+- full_val_set.csv
+- full_test_set.csv

 ## Cleaning_File.ipynb
-This notebook runs the full cleaning pipeline.
-This includes removing all non-english articles, cleaning- and stemming the content column.
+This jupyter notebook contains the cleaning process of all datasets (training, validation and test set), the scraped articles from BBC form assignment 2 and the liar dataset.

-This jupyter notebook the cleaning process of all datasets.
-The cleaning include, removing all articles that aren't english, cleaning and stemming.
+The cleaning include cleaning and stemming.

 ### Modules
 - pandas
 - re
-- langdetech - detect
 - nltk.tokenize - word_tokenize
 - nltk.corpus - stopwords
 - nltk.stem - PorterStemmer